elixir-lang/elixir-lang.github.com/_posts/2026-03-19-lazy-bdds-with-eager-literal-differences.markdown

 authors:
 - José Valim
 category: Internals
-excerpt: "This is a follow up to our batch of set-theoretic types optimizations, this time targetting differences"
+excerpt: "This is a follow up to our batch of set-theoretic types optimizations, this time targeting differences"
 ---

 In [a previous article](/blog/2026/02/26/eager-literal-intersections/),